Free Tips, News & Tutorials Delivered to Your Inbox!

 If you have valuable knowledge, insight, and experience, you can earn good money online by making and selling online courses.
 In case you’re interested and looking for a way to share your knowledge online, you need to choose the right platform to host your online course.

 WordPress LMS plugins allow you to convert your WordPress site into an online learning platform.
-From your dashboard, you can create, manage, and sell online courses with these plugins.
+You can create, manage, and sell online courses from your dashboard with these plugins.
 And most importantly, you don’t have to share your course revenue with anyone else.
 That’s why picking up a WordPress LMS plugin is your best bet.

 We’ve compared the best WordPress LMS plugins on the market in this article.
-So you will be able to choose the right plugin for creating your online course platform.
+So you can choose the right plugin for creating your online course platform.

-Before going to the main article, here’s a quick explainer on what a learning management system (LMS) is and how it varies from a membership plugin.
+Before going to the main article, here’s a quick explainer on a learning management system (LMS) and how it varies from a membership plugin.

 What is an LMS plugin?

-A WordPress LMS allows you to manage your online courses’ management, documentation, monitoring, reporting, and delivery—all from your WordPress dashboard.
+A WordPress LMS allows you to manage your online courses, documentation, monitoring, reporting, and delivery from your WordPress dashboard.